Jack-Middleton/DevOps-group-project/README.md

 ## What we would do differently?
 * Start the project with trying to get the app running manually instead of going straight to automation planning
-* Be more cautious of what branch we’re working on to avoid merge conflicts later on
+* Be more cautious of what branch we’re working on to avoid merge conflicts later on - useGitHUb
 * Be more thorough in our planning of the entire pipeline and spent more time on defining the tasks
 * Select hardware that had more than ample specs to handle the workload